Skip to content

 LINQ predicates are translated to a MongoDB FilterDefinition for the type/sort/skip/take phase.
 Complex sub-expressions outside the translated subset are evaluated in C# after a typed find.
 Raw SQL is not supported — pass LINQ.

-RunInTransaction uses a compensating model rather than a multi-document session: inserts are tracked and deleted on failure, matching the CosmosDB provider.
+A UnitOfWork uses a compensating model rather than a multi-document session: inserts are tracked and deleted on failure, matching the CosmosDB provider.
 To use true ACID transactions, run MongoDB in a replica set and lift the constraint in your fork.
-Updates and removes inside a RunInTransaction callback are not compensated — if you need rollback semantics for updates, wrap the operations in your own session.
+Updates and removes in a unit are not compensated.

 LiteDB / IndexedDB — predicates run client-side